Mortem-Metallum/xsh/README.md

 Its Xsh.
-Its a UNIX shell, and it doesn't even have a fully working cd yet.
+Its a UNIX shell.
 There's not much to say about it.
+You can run commands like echo, cd, clear, whoami, and pwd.
+It is also able to execute other programs.
+I have not given it the ability to execute an .xshrc file or even any Xsh script, BUT I will eventually.